peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static PeterO.Numbers.EFloat FromString(
         string str);

 Creates a binary float from a text string that represents a number, using an unlimited precision context.
 For more information, see the `FromString(String, int, int, EContext)` method.

 <b>Parameters:</b>

- * <i>str</i>: The parameter  <i>str</i>
- is not documented yet.
+ * <i>str</i>: A text string to convert to a binary float.

 <b>Return Value:</b>